-Next Generation Science Standards4
+Next Generation Science Standards

 The primary and secondary interpretive periods of Sutter's Fort SHP both demonstrate changes to both the cultural and natural landscapes caused by mass immigration into California.
-Below are Next Generation Science Standards that can be met when programs discuss the changes to the natural landscape of California.
+The following Next Generation Science Standards for California Public Schools, Kindergarten through Grade Twelve, adopted by the SBE in 2013, may be met by interpretive programs that discuss the changes to the natural landscape of California.